yuk1c/antiddos/README.md

 Delete parameters from /etc/sysctl.conf manually

-##### /etc/sysctl.conf tweaks not work on your system - use script named sysctl-tweaks.
+##### if /etc/sysctl.conf tweaks not work on your system - use script named sysctl-tweaks.
 Execute as root, and add him to cron (because sysctl -w changes resets after reboot)

 <hr>